Fulufjället National Park

 Fulufjället National Park in Sweden: all you need to know

-To be honest, Fulufjället National Park in Sweden is a bit touristy, but with good reason.
-Here you will find not only the highest waterfall in Sweden, but also an endless supply of hiking trails, mountain bike tours and … the oldest tree in the world!
-For us, this was reason enough to pay a visit to Fulufjällets Nasjonalpark while in Sweden.
-In this article you will find all our tips for this special place.
+Fulufjället National Park in Sweden is a bit touristic if you compare it to many other national parks in Sweden, but that is with good reason.
+In Fulufjället you will find not only the highest waterfall in Sweden, but also an endless supply of hiking trails, mountain bike tours and … the oldest tree in the world!
+For me, this was reason enough to pay a visit to Fulufjällets Nasjonalpark.
+In this article you will find all my tips for this special place.
 Enjoy reading!

 About Fulufjället National Park

-The Fulufjället National Park exists, just like its little sister Sonfjället National Park, mostly of a large mountain: a fjället.
+The Fulufjället National Park exists, just like its nearby sister Sonfjället National Park, mostly of a large mountain: a fjäll.
 Technically, this mountain consists of two national parks because part of it is in Norway, here the park carries the name Fulufjellet National Park.
-The Swedish one, Fulufjällets Nasjonalpark is one of the 29 national parks in Sweden and is located on the border with Norway.
+The Swedish one, Fulufjällets Nasjonalpark is one of the 30 national parks in Sweden and is located on the border with Norway in the province of Dalarna.
 The nearest large place is Särna.
 Fulufjället National Park Sweden was founded in 2002 and the area is approximately 385 square kilometers.

 Weg naar Fulufjället National Park